aregtech/areg-sdk/docs/wiki/07a-troubleshooting-wsl-update.md

    with ``0.0.0.0`` or an IP address that is configured to accept external connections replacing the defualt ``localhost``.

->[!TIP]
-> For more information about configuring network communication between WSL and Windows, this page may be helpful: [Accessing network applications with WSL](https://learn.microsoft.com/en-us/windows/wsl/networking).

 ### Solution 2: Running some servers on WSL and some on Windows